EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Valleyrest/People/Ferrin Bright.md

 - Hates liars but tolerates fools.
 - Collects maps and rumors in equal measure.
 - Secretly writes down travelers’ tales to make a “chronicle of the road.”
-- If trouble breaks out, he doesn’t panic—he starts assigning tasks like a commander.
+- If trouble breaks out, he doesn’t panic, he starts assigning tasks like a commander.
 - Keeps a short sword under the counter out of habit.
 ### Roleplay Notes
 #### Voice